Legacy Award Grant

 5. Curriculum vita for the Candidate

-The Legacy Project Committee will evaluate the Candidate’s full application, and assess the degree to which the training will lead to a career-enhancing outcome with regard to the ability of the candidate to make important contributions to the field of primatology.
+The Research and Development Committee will evaluate the Candidate’s full application, and assess the degree to which the training will lead to a career-enhancing outcome with regard to the ability of the candidate to make important contributions to the field of primatology.

-Candidates who receive the ASP Legacy Award will prepare a two-page summary of the outcome of the training experiences for the Legacy Project Committee at the completion of training and within one year of receipt of the award.
+Candidates who receive the ASP Legacy Grant will prepare a two-page summary of the outcome of the training experiences for the Research and Development Committee at the completion of training and within one year of receipt of the award.
 In addition, within three years of completion of training, the awardee will be invited to an annual meeting of ASP to present a “Legacy Address” to the Society.
 This address should highlight the interdisciplinary training received during the award and the resultant impact on the career trajectory of the awardee.

 Dr. Amanda Dettmer, Laboratory of Comparative Ethology, NICHD, Bethesda, MD – 2015